campa-consortium/lattice-standard/front_matter/contributing.md

 Follow these steps **only once**:
 1. Go to https://github.com/campa-consortium/lattice-standard.

-2. Click the pulldown arrow next to `Fork`, click `Create a new fork`, and specify your GitHub username in the `Owner` field (e.g., "cemitch99").
+2. Click the pulldown arrow next to `Fork`, click `Create a new fork`, and specify your GitHub username in the `Owner` field (e.g., "username").

 3. Go back to https://github.com/campa-consortium/lattice-standard and copy the url of the repo:
 (e.g., https://github.com/campa-consortium/lattice-standard.git)